nimiq-community/csharp-client/README.md

 > C# implementation of the Nimiq RPC client specs.

+This repository is archived: Nimiq PoS has been launched and this RPC client only supports the old PoW RPC specification.
+As of now, there is no C# RPC client implementation.
+Please [contact us](mailto:community@nimiq.com) if you are interested in implementing and supporting the Nimiq ecosystem for C#.

 ## Usage

 To get started sending requests to a Nimiq node, we create a `NimiqClient` object.